nogibjj/Kelly_Tong_Individual_Project_2/README.md

 ### Purpose
 This repository creates a Rust CLI (Command Line Interface) tool that utilizes SQLite database to perform extract, transform_load and query of the Auto dataset.
-A database from online url is extracted into a csv file which is saved directly to the repository.
+A dataset from an online github url is extracted into a csv file which is saved directly to the repository.
 It is then transformed into a SQLite database format and loaded into the SQLite database.
 Query commands can be performed based on this database format.

 ### Github Actions Workflows
 [![Rust CI/CD](https://github.com/nogibjj/Kelly_Tong_Individual_Project_2/actions/workflows/rustCI.yml/badge.svg)](https://github.com/nogibjj/Kelly_Tong_Individual_Project_2/actions/workflows/rustCI.yml)